-For whatever reason you find yourself in London, Ontario, you’re likely going to feel underwhelmed by your food options.
-As you drive by chain after chain after chain, you may begin to lose hope.
-But never fear!
-Having lived in London for the majority of my life, including my high school and university years, I’ve accumulated a great list of underrated and overlooked restaurants in London.
+But I am here to tell you London punches above its weight in restaurants – you just need to know where to look.
+Having lived in this city for the majority of my life, including my high school and university years, I’ve accumulated a great list of underrated and overlooked restaurants in London, Ontario.
 Try out these joints for great food in fun places at good prices, and support some local businesses!

 Brunch & Lunch

 Brunch is my favourite meal of the day, so I’ve tried just about every brunch/lunch spot in the North/Old North/Downtown/Old South vicinity.
-Here are my five favourites.
+Here are my six favourites.

 I love The Early Bird for brunch.
 They have delicious eggs Benedict options and crazy French toast orders.
 The staff are friendly and the vibe is refreshing.
 It’s located downtown near Budweiser Gardens and the Greyhound station.
 It’s a bit expensive so I don’t go often ($20 for a meal and coffee), but a fun place to go to catch up with friends or uncover the events of the night before.